dokato/dokato.github.io/content/pages/about.md

 </center>

 ## <i class="fas fa-pen-nib"></i> Other publications

+- <a href="https://ccbrain.org/science/Onlinetesting/" target="_blank"> Our experience running online experiments </a> - 2020

 - <a href="https://appsilon.com/generate-shiny-code-with-rnn/" target="_blank"> Can we use a neural network to generate Shiny code? </a> - 2019